 Give it some time for visitors to hit error pages.
 Now you should be able to go into top content and filter by your error code (in this case 404).
 This should bring up a list of errors, including what page they user was trying to reach.

 Now click where it says medium (on yours it might say “none”) and bring up user defined values.
 This should now tell you the exact URL that the visitor came from.

 Fixing the errors

-Just telling some one that their link to you leads to a dead page can be a little hit and miss, especially when the links come form sources without a single webmaster to pester (say, social media).
+Just telling someone that their link to you leads to a dead page can be a little hit and miss, especially when the links come from sources without a single webmaster to pester (say, social media).
 However, with this combination of page and source you can both find what exact page the link to you is on, letting you find specific subpages.
 Further, since you know where it’s pointing, easing the webmasters job and increasing your potential for success.

 - Are you seeing that a link to a missing page sending a lot of visitors?
 Maybe you don’t want to 301 that page, but rather contact the webmaster and have them change their link to point to the proper page.

 - Have moved content that’s hasn’t been registered as a 404 in Google (so there’s still search query data attached to that visitor)?
 301 that page to match what they’re searching for.